Huon astrapia: Description

 This little-known astrapia is a medium-sized bird-of-paradise species, excluding the tail.
-The males reach up to around 69 cm (27 in) long and weighs up to 205g, including the tail, while the smaller female is around 47 cm (18.5 in) long and weighs slightly less at 200g.
-The males' head to breast are black with a velvety-blue iridescence, bordered by a characteristic iridescent, coppery-orange gorget-band; the hindneck is an elongated erectile cape with iridescent blue-green plate-like feathers, tipped pinkish-violet (cape may appear fully violet in some views.); upperparts, including wings, are black with a slight bronze-green sheen, underparts are a deep oily green, with larger, scale-like feathers down the sides a shiny lime-green; the impressively long tail feathers are purplish-black with a bluish sheen.
+The males reach up to around 69 cm (27 in) long and weigh up to 205g, including the tail, while the smaller female is around 47 cm (18.5 in) long and weighs slightly less at 200g.
+The males' head to the breast are black with a velvety-blue iridescence, bordered by a characteristic iridescent, coppery-orange gorget-band; the hindneck is an elongated erectile cape with iridescent blue-green plate-like feathers, tipped pinkish-violet (cape may appear fully violet in some views.); upperparts, including wings, are black with a slight bronze-green sheen, underparts are a deep oily green, with larger, scale-like feathers down the sides a shiny lime-green; the impressively long tail feathers are purplish-black with a bluish sheen.
 The less-impressive females are mainly a dull brownish black, with slight, narrow pale barring ventrally; the upperparts are a lighter brown compared to the blackish head; and the tail is greatly shorter than the males' and generally similar in color, though drabbier and browner.
 It takes around 5–6 years to reach full adult plumage, like its congeners.

 Vocalization

-The vocalizations of the Huon astrapia are vaguely known, though its calls are described as a rough "jj jj jj"; however, when adult males take flight, their wings produce a "shek" noise akin to a sprinkler, like other members of the genus.
+The vocalizations of the Huon astrapia are vaguely known, though its calls are described as a rough "jj jj jj"; However, when adult males take flight, their wings produce a "shek" noise akin to a sprinkler, like other members of the genus.
 Otherwise, they are generally silent and shy.

-Behavior and Ecology
+Behavior and ecology

 Little is known of the Huon astrapia's behavior.

 Diet

-A. rothschildi is known to feed on Pittosporum seeds and the fruits of the genus Schefflera and Freycinetia, as well as some animal matter, like skinks and possibly insects and arachnids, like nearly all of the Astrapia species.
+A. rothschildi is known to feed on Pittosporum seeds and the fruits of the genera Heptapleurum and Freycinetia, as well as some animal matter, like skinks and possibly insects and arachnids, like nearly all of the Astrapia species.
 It tends to probe knotholes, pecking and tearing among moss and epiphytes while foraging.
-They spend most of their time in all levels of the forest, excluding the highest canopy, though mainly feeds in the lower levels.
+They spend most of their time in all levels of the forest, excluding the highest canopy, though they mainly feed in the lower levels.